 When you change the throttle the decoder automatically takes back control and sets the appropriate notch sound.
 To override the decoder's selected notch setting simply use the Manual Notch up and down buttons at any time.
 Manual Notching overrides the automatically selected notch sound.
 You can notch up before you even move the locomotive!

-This can be done very simply through Audio Assist™, no need to ever program a CV.
-Press button 8 four times rapidly when your locomotive is at a stop to access Audio Assist™ and walk through the process.
+This can be done very simply through Audio Assist®, no need to ever program a CV.
+Press button 8 four times rapidly when your locomotive is at a stop to access Audio Assist® and walk through the process.

-Ultimately, the most fun, premier, and realistic way to notch your locomotive is to allow the exclusive TCS Auto-Notching feature control the notch sound.
+Ultimately, the most fun, premier, and realistic way to notch your locomotive is to allow the exclusive TCS Auto-Notching feature to control the notch sound.
 The decoder automatically sets the notch according to the load, not the speed.
-Real life locomotives could be in notch eight yet crawling at slow speed because of a heavy train and steep grade.
-Your TCS decoder by default is configured to Auto-Notch giving you the correct load-based sound!
-The decoder does this by measuring the load on your locomotive and calculating the required power to move that load.
-It is awesome to experience TCS' Auto-Notching in action, offering the most realistic operational experience possible of any decoder on the market.
+It is awesome to experience TCS Proto-Notch® features in action, offering the most realistic operational experience possible of any decoder on the market.
 Auto-Notching is a TCS exclusive feature!
-There is even a simple way to calibrate the Auto-Notching feature for your locomotive using Audio Assist™.
-Your TCS decoder will Auto-Notch without doing the calibration, but the calibration is there to customize exactly how you would like to hear your locos working on your railroad.